 xShare has also studied major public health data flows and mapped them to the six EHDS primary use domains (prescriptions, dispensations, patient summaries, lab reports, imaging, and discharge summaries).
 This work includes “IPS+R” (International Patient Summary for Research), which outlines data needed for clinical, public health, and population-level use cases.
 From these, xShare has prioritised three public health areas: healthcare-associated infections, antimicrobial resistance, and cancer.

 xShare has been in close contact with the organisations that play a central role in collecting data in these three priority areas and has invited them to join this plugathon to discuss the new opportunities offered and the challenges ahead.
-Together with clinicians and medical information officers, we will also consider the impact on data collection processes, with the perspective of reaching near-real-time monitoring, at least for key variables.
+Together with clinicians and medical information officers, we will also consider the impact on data collection processes, with the perspective of reaching near real-time monitoring, at least for key variables.

 In addition, the EEHRxF may support new and innovative workflows for public and population health, with the active participation of patients, such as in the case of Long COVID.
 Together with public health analysts, SDOs, and clinicians, we will explore how the EEHRxF can support active patient discovery and contribute to an interactive and dynamic knowledge consolidation process.